A practice and a point of view.

 The signal I am looking for is purpose over sector.
 Founders who think out loud, ship fast, and want their communications to match.

-Every engagement starts with looking at where you are in your market, what is missing in your narrative, and which levers will move the most in the window we have.
-Then we build.
+Every engagement starts with the diagnosis: where you are in your market, what is missing in your narrative, what infrastructure your comms function is running without.
+Then we build it.

 Sprint 4 weeks A single inflection point.
 Fundraise, launch, category move.